qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 There are therefore four steps in the script:
 - Random circuits generation: Done within QUA in real-time, the script generates random circuits of different depths with the chosen gate set.
 At the same time, the gates sampled in real-time are streamed back to the classical side for the theoretical simulation.
 The circuits are randomized through the choice of the single qubit gates that are applied to each qubit at each layer (depth).
 - Execution: For each random sequence of gates of varying depths, the script runs the circuit on the quantum computer while leveraging real-time pulse modulation of the OPX.
 This is particularly useful for playing all possible random gates through one single gate baseline (usually the $SX$ ($X/2)$ gate).
-Alternatively, it is possible to play dedicated pulses for each of the random gates, through the use of a QUA `switch`statement (at the expense of more latency).
+Alternatively, it is possible to play dedicated pulses for each of the random gates, through the use of a QUA `switch`statement (at the expense of possible more latency, depending on your gate durations).
 - Theoretical simulation: The script simulates the random circuits on the classical side to compute the theoretical quantum state, from which we deduce the probabilities of getting all possible measurement outcomes.
 - Cross-entropy calculation: The script computes the cross-entropy between the expected and empirically deduced probability distributions to estimate the layer fidelity.